pimterry/server-components/README.md

 This method renders the content as a [Document Fragment](https://developer.mozilla.org/en-US/docs/Web/API/DocumentFragment), a sub-part of a full document.
 This means if you there are any `<html>`, `<head>` or `<body>` tags in your input, they'll be stripped, as they're not legal within a fragment of a document.
 Note that this means the provided `document` object in your components will actually be a `DocumentFragment`, not a true `Document` object (although in most cases you can merrily ignore this).
 If you want to render a full page, take a look at `renderPage` above.

-#### `customElements.dom`
+#### `components.dom`

-The DOM object (customElements.dom) exposes traditional DOM objects (normally globally available in browsers) such as the CustomEvent and various HTMLElement classes, typically use inside your component implementations.
+The DOM object (components.dom) exposes traditional DOM objects (normally globally available in browsers) such as the CustomEvent and various HTMLElement classes, typically use inside your component implementations.

 This is (very) broadly equivalent to `window` in browser land.